Google unveils its Pixel smartphone and VR headset

 Chromecast Ultra

-Google is launching its next-generation content streaming device called Chromecast Ultra.
+Google unveiled its next-generation content streaming device, the Chromecast Ultra.
 The gadget, which has sold 30 million units to date, supports 4K streaming.
 Chromecast Ultra will be available for $69 this fall.

 Google's popular Chromecast device plugs into your TV through an HDMI port and can stream content from your computer or mobile device.